alan-turing-institute/scivision-test-plugin/README.md

 # scivision-test-plugin

-Sand pit for testing plugins/algorithms
+Sand pit for testing plugins/algorithms.
+NOTE: this is not a real package!